• Skip to primary navigation

 A simple vegetarian homemade soup perfect for chilly days, served together with some grilled cheese panini or bruschetta.

 I started with a nice sofrito, made of sweet organic onions I picked up at the farmer’s market last weekend, and some organic root vegetables.
-Simmered that together with my San Marzano tomatoes (<-amazon), buzzed them all up together, and finished with a touch of cream.
+Simmered that together with San Marzano Tomatoes, buzzed them all up together and finished with a touch of cream.

-If you want to go for a vegan version replace the heavy cream with cashew cream, or just leave it out completely.
+For a healthier vegan version replace the heavy cream with cashew cream, or just leave it out completely.
 Truth is you really don’t need it.
+In al honestly I was just feeling a little artistic.
+Look: I think that’s an Italian stallion in my soup ha!

-Some crushed red pepper flakes for a nice kick to open up my sinuses, and tons of fragrant fresh basil made this soup simply the best!
+Finish with a pinch of crushed red pepper flakes for a nice kick to open up the sinuses, a sprinkle of seasoned Italian bread crumbs and tons of fragrant fresh basil.
+This soup is simply the best with a chunk of homemade crusty bread!

 White Bowl of San Marzano Tomato Soup on a Rustic Table